dreamcatcher-tech/network/Inbox/2025-02-03 0902 integrating O3-mini-high.md

 pro seems good at hard code problems, but the issue is that there are even hard problems at all - it says the design is wrong if mini struggles ?
 Or mini needs some extra prompting, which might be module specific prompts to explain how things should be done.

+So the issue is, is the lower quality worth the less of a wait, since the speed is excellent ?

 ## Fomulas
 A concise way to model this is to define a single “effectiveness” metric that balances quality (Q) against time (T), rework (R), and human cognitive load (C).
 One example: